Forms of address in the United Kingdom: Nobility

 The preposition of may be omitted in the form of Marquessates and Earldoms and included in the form of Scottish Viscountcies.
 It is not often present in peerage Baronies and Lordships of Parliament, though always present in Dukedoms and Scottish feudal Baronies.

 The definite article the in the middle of two or more titles is sometimes capitalized, as in these tables.
 However this is controversial: traditional British guides use the lower-case the.
 As a single example, Debrett's gives "Major-General the Lord ...", and Pears' Cyclopaedia in the section on Modes of Address gives several examples where the definite article interior to a list of honours is lower case.

 Peers and peeresses

 Eldest sons of dukes, marquesses and earls

-Eldest sons of dukes, marquesses and earls use their father's most senior subsidiary title as courtesy titles: note the absence of "The" before the title.
+Eldest sons of dukes, marquesses and earls use their father's most senior subsidiary title as courtesy titles, without "The" before the title.
 If applicable, eldest sons of courtesy marquesses or courtesy earls also use a subsidiary title from their (great) grandfather, which is lower ranking than the one used by their father.
 Eldest daughters do not have courtesy titles; all courtesy peeresses are wives of courtesy peers.